PoorBillionaire/linedrive/README.rst

 Linedrive
 ====================
-A Python client for interacting with ESPN's Gamecast service, allowing you to follow gameplay events at the command line.
+A Python client for interacting with ESPN's Gamecast service.
+Follow gameplay events at the command line.

 .. image:: example.gif